GoCarrot/carrot-blog/source/_posts/2013-03-04-why-we-built-carrot.markdown

   <figcaption>Spotify invites you to listen to what your friends listen to.</figcaption>
 </figure>

-He wasn't talking about their growth alone, he was talking about the way they __spread quickly using Facebook.__
+He wasn't talking about their growth alone; he was talking about the way they __spread quickly using Facebook.__

 Spotify was using Facebook's then new __Open Graph actions__.
 This wasn't the hated 'wall spam' that plagued the early days of Facebook, this was a different way of getting the message out about what an app does, and how your friends use it.

 This was social proof, advertising and viral marketing all slammed into one!
 I wondered, "__Why isn't everyone using this!?__"

 Our plan was to take __all the great moments of our game and turn them into social advertisements__ that promoted our game.
-Every attractive thing that our game did, every cool action our users performed would get sent to Facebook.
+Every attractive thing that our game did and every cool action our users performed would get sent to Facebook.
 Users having fun became the center of our marketing plan.

 <figure class="thumbnail pull-right span9">
   {% img /images/refuge_gold.png %}